All Episodes

 Can't do anything and don't know how to express themselves in a world that doesn't value their particular mental illness.

-If the Three Gorges can withstand the existing flood and what will yet come over these two months, then hey, they'll s we'll squeak by and not have to deal with this whole cascade of problems, right?
+If the Three Gorges can withstand the existing flood and what will yet come over these two months, then hey, we'll squeak by and not have to deal with this whole cascade of problems, right?

-Uh not that China still won't have problems.
+Not that China still won't have problems.

-So if we do our our risk assessment and say, look, okay, Three Gorges Dam did not fail this year.
+So if we do our risk assessment and say, look, okay, Three Gorges Dam did not fail this year.

-All right, still, China's fucked.
+Still, China's fucked.

 Because China's got big economic issues.